University to compete in Moot Court tournament

 Alexia Perez-Lucas, majoring in political science with a concentration in international politics, was recruited to join Fitchburg State’s moot court team by Professor Weizer.
 “Based on my interests, he recommended that I get involved in Moot Court as a way to develop important skills and gain valuable experience in legal reasoning and public speaking,” she said.
 “Preparing for the Moot Court tournament was both challenging and rewarding.
 Preparation has involved extensive research, analyzing complex legal issues, and crafting persuasive arguments.
 The Fitchburg State team has spent hours reviewing cases, developing our strategies, and practicing oral presentations.
 Throughout this process, I gained a deeper understanding of legal processes and improved my ability to think critically on my feet.”

 Perez-Lucas, who is considering law school after graduating to further her passion for public service, said she is looking forward to representing Fitchburg State at the competition.
 “Knowing that we’ll be competing against some amazing teams from universities across the country is both inspiring and motivating,” she said.
-“I am eager to put everything I’ve learned into practice and showcase teh hard work my team and I have put into preparing.
+“I am eager to put everything I’ve learned into practice and showcase the hard work my team and I have put into preparing.
 At the same time, it’s a bit nerve-wracking, but I am confident that the experience will not only challenge me but also help me grow as a public speaker and critical thinker.
 I hope we make the university proud.”

 Learn more about the tournament, and view the full text of this year’s case problem, at https://www.amcamootcourt.org/about.